ColoBrod/rsp_docs/account_overview.md

 	return ($allBgdn*100)/$ordersAllBgdn;
 }
 ~~~
 In following SQL-query the condition `order_id > 109892` is used just in order to avoid all old orders - that were added before 2012 approximately.
-I used pretty much same statement (o.date_added > '".Stats::\$relevantDate."' where Stats::\$relevantDate is a timestamep, that represents January 1 2012)
+(I use pretty the much same condition in many cases: `o.date_added > '".Stats::\$relevantDate."'` where `Stats::$relevantDate` is a timestamp, that represents January 1 2012)
 ~~~ sql
 SELECT count(order_id) AS count FROM ".TABLE_ORDERS."
 WHERE order_id > 109892
 ~~~